[Containers] Kubernetes Infrastructure Monitoring with Datadog [Monitoring]

 This is Ohara from the Technical Sales Department

-This article discusses infrastructure monitoring for Kubernetes environments using Datadog's monitoring tools.
+This article discusses infrastructure monitoring in a Kubernetes environment using Datadog's monitoring tools.
 It

-explores the key features and key points of the tool, addressing the question, "Why is an integrated monitoring tool necessary for a dynamic and variable infrastructure environment like Kubernetes?"
+addresses the question, "Why is an integrated monitoring tool necessary for a dynamic and variable infrastructure environment like Kubernetes?" and outlines its features and key points.

 Challenges of infrastructure monitoring for Kubernetes environments